Medically reviewed by Drugs.com. Last updated on Jan 11, 2022.

-In patients with unstable angina or non–Q-wave myocardial infarction, the recommended dose of Lovenox is 1 mg/kg administered subcutaneously every 12 hours in conjunction with oral aspirin therapy (100 to 325 mg once daily).
-Treatment with Lovenox should be prescribed for a minimum of 2 days and continued until clinical stabilization.
-The usual duration of treatment is 2 to 8 days; up to 12.5 days of Lovenox has been administered in clinical trials [see Warnings and Precautions (5.2) and Clinical Studies (14.5)].
+The recommended dose of Lovenox is 1 mg/kg administered subcutaneously every 12 hours in conjunction with oral aspirin therapy (100 to 325 mg once daily) in patients with unstable angina or non–Q-wave myocardial infarction.
+Treat with Lovenox for a minimum of 2 days and continue until clinical stabilization.
+The usual duration of treatment is 2 to 8 days [see Warnings and Precautions (5.2) and Clinical Studies (14.5)].

 The recommended dose of Lovenox is a single intravenous bolus of 30 mg plus a 1 mg/kg subcutaneous dose followed by 1 mg/kg administered subcutaneously every 12 hours (maximum 100 mg for the first two doses only, followed by 1 mg/kg dosing for the remaining doses) in patients with acute ST-segment elevation myocardial infarction.
 Reduce the dosage in patients ≥75 years of age [see Dosage and Administration (2.4)].
 Unless contraindicated, administer aspirin to all patients as soon as they are identified as having STEMI and continue dosing with 75 to 325 mg once daily.

-When administered in conjunction with a thrombolytic (fibrin specific or non–fibrin specific), Lovenox should be given between 15 minutes before and 30 minutes after the start of fibrinolytic therapy.
+When administered in conjunction with a thrombolytic (fibrin specific or non–fibrin specific), administer Lovenox between 15 minutes before and 30 minutes after the start of fibrinolytic therapy.
 The usual duration of Lovenox therapy is 8 days or until hospital discharge.

 For patients managed with percutaneous coronary intervention (PCI), if the last Lovenox subcutaneous administration was given less than 8 hours before balloon inflation, no additional dosing is needed.
-If the last Lovenox subcutaneous administration was given more than 8 hours before balloon inflation, an intravenous bolus of 0.3 mg/kg of Lovenox should be administered [see Warnings and Precautions (5.2)].
+If the last Lovenox subcutaneous administration was given more than 8 hours before balloon inflation, administer an intravenous bolus of 0.3 mg/kg of Lovenox [see Warnings and Precautions (5.2)].

 The recommended prophylaxis and treatment dosage regimens for patients with severe renal impairment (creatinine clearance <30 mL/min) are described in Table 1 [see Use in Specific Populations (8.7) and Clinical Pharmacology (12.3)].